Tim Lees, 1988

-Tim Lees has sited his sculpture on the top of the Rose in Hand coal mine, a disused drift mine overlooking the wooded Cannop Valley.
-Inspired by the idea of extracting material from the heart of the forest, he has cut the centre of a six-ton piece of stone from a nearby quarry and carved it into a smooth form that contrasts with the rough surfaces of the seven foot high flanking pieces.
+Tim Lees’s sculpture is sited on the top of the Rose in Hand coal mine, a disused drift mine overlooking the wooded Cannop Valley.
+Inspired by the idea of extracting material from the heart of the forest, he cut the centre of a six-ton piece of stone from a nearby quarry and carved it into a smooth form that contrasts with the rough surfaces of the seven-foot-high flanking pieces.
 These remain standing uncarved like megalithic stones, of which there are several examples in the Dean.
 The central core of the stone resembles a fish leaping out of the stone, an appropriate image given the proximity of the rivers Severn and Wye, and symbolising hope and rebirth.
-Tim Lees studied Geology and Stone Masonry, and exhibited in 1986 at the Arnolfini Gallery, Bristol.

-“I first visited the forest on a beautiful summer’s day and was immediately struck by the variety of colours and textures.
+In the words of Lee: “I first visited the forest on a beautiful summer’s day and was struck by the variety of colours and textures.
 Ideas poured in.
-All I had to do was match an idea with a site-a much longer process than I had originally thought possible.
+All I had to do was match an idea with a site – a much longer process than I had originally thought possible.

-Many wetter visits later in spring, I had come up with an acceptable proposal.
-I was to use a large piece of Forest of Dean sandstone on the site of an old coal mine; the idea of me labouring away cutting the stone would somehow link me to the miners of old, the Forest of Dean having been mined for many centuries.
+Many wetter visits later in spring, I had come up with a proposal.
+I was to use a large piece of Forest of Dean sandstone on the site of an old coal mine; the idea of me labouring away cutting the stone would link me to the forest’s miners of old.

 I wanted to open up the inside of my sculpture, to disembowel it, to show both inside and out.
 The site mirrored this very well, being fairly enclosed with large trees and yet with an open view through a clearing at one end, and the whole covered with coal slag from the mine.

-The stone was kindly selected by Robert Taynton of Mine Train Quarries, the block split into two to reach its present composite size and transported to the saw with a valiant effort by the haulier.
-The lifting gear on the lorry loaded the block on easily enough but for some unknown reason was not able to lift it off, so a double lift was organised, the lorry’s 10 tonne Hiab lifting from the top and a 7 tonne fork lift from the bottom.
+The stone was selected by Robert Taynton of Mine Train Quarries, the block split into two to reach its present size and transported to the saw with a valiant effort by the haulier.
+The lifting gear on the lorry loaded the block on easily but for some reason was not able to lift it off, so a double lift was organised, the lorry’s 10-ton Hiab lifting from the top and a 7-ton forklift from the bottom.

-Once it had been cut into three pieces on the frame-saw a fault was discovered running through all three, one piece eventually completely breaking requiring a large-scale repair job with 25mm thick stainless steel dowels.
-Finally I was able to start shaping it producing a smooth curve on one face and a series of textured chamfers on the other, the textures directly related to the carving process in producing a smooth curve.
+Once it had been cut into three pieces on the frame saw a fault was discovered running through all three.
+One piece completely broke, requiring a large-scale repair job with 25mm thick stainless-steel dowels.
+Finally, I was able to start shaping it, producing a smooth curve on one face and a series of textured chamfers on the other.

 The stones were positioned on site with the centre section rotated through 90 degrees so that one could stand in the space where it used to be and experience an enclosed sensation, an empathy with the miners.
 The piece was finally sited with its long axis pointing towards the opening panorama of the forest.”